kshewani/jobcoinmixer/README.md

     - Every transfer to a destination address is added as an event to MixingQueue.
     - Enables concurrent execution of mixing events.
 5. #### CoinDistributionAlgoFactory:
-   - Creates a corresponding algorithm to decide how much coins are to be transferred to each destination address.
+   - Creates a corresponding algorithm to decide how many coins should be transferred to each destination address.
+Currently support Equal and Random distribution of coins.

 #### Current unit testing coverage:
 ```